Jihoon: 2000–2016: Early life

 Park Ji-hoon was born on March 14, 2000, in Nam District, Busan, South Korea as the youngest of two sons.
-Albeit he enjoyed singing from a young age, Jihoon did not intend to pursue the role of a singer until he encountered the YG Entertainment documentary series WIN: Who Is Next (2013) in seventh grade of middle school at age 14 (Korean age).
-It showcased two teams — currently active as Winner and iKon — who competed for their debut.
-Initiating his dream to join and debut under the label, Jihoon was accepted into YG Entertainment's trainee program in 2016, following his audition.
+Albeit he enjoyed singing from a young age, he did not intend to pursue it until he encountered WIN: Who Is Next (2013) in seventh grade of middle school at age 14 (Korean age).
+It showcased two teams—currently active as Winner and iKon—who competed for their debut under YG Entertainment.
+Initiating his dream to join and debut under the label, Jihoon was accepted into its trainee program in 2016, following his audition.

 2017–present: Debut with Treasure and solo endeavors

 Jihoon first appeared on television in Stray Kids (2017) as a representative of his agency with Bang Ye-dam and Doyoung amidst others.
 In March 2018, his trainee status was revoked due to lack of progress, leading to his departure and training elsewhere.
-He was later invited by YG Entertainment to partake as a contestant on YG Treasure Box (2018–2019) as part of Team B. While he failed to claim a position in the final septet, he was the fifth to be placed in a second line-up called "Magnum".
+He was later invited by YG Entertainment to partake as a contestant on YG Treasure Box (2018–2019) as part of Team B. Failing to claim a position in the final septet, he was the fifth to be placed in a second line-up called "Magnum".
 The septet and sextet were subsequently merged and became the eventual 12-piece band, Treasure.
-He served as an "unofficial leader" with Choi Hyun-suk in their respective teams in the midst of training due to the number of people.
+He served as an "unofficial leader" with Choi Hyun-suk in their respective teams amidst training due to its size.
 With four years of training, his debut in Treasure followed on August 7, 2020, with the single album entitled The First Step: Chapter One.
 The band adopted the two-tier leadership with Jihoon and Choi after witnessing positive results from the once temporary system.

-Amidst his activities with the band, Jihoon served as a host for Inkigayo with Ahn Yu-jin of Ive and Sungchan of NCT for a tenure lasting between 2021–2022.
-He was also cast by the South Korean director Na Young-seok and Ha Moo-sung to appear on their series The Idol Ramyeonators (2022) with Choi Hyun-suk.
+In the midst of his activities with the band, Jihoon served as a host for Inkigayo with Ahn Yu-jin of Ive and Sungchan of NCT for a tenure lasting between 2021 and 2022.
+He was cast by the South Korean director Na Young-seok and Ha Moo-sung to appear on their series The Idol Ramyeonators (2022) with Choi Hyun-suk following their guesting on their label's special of The Game Caterers.